On this page:

 Many homeowners who are renovating their kitchens are opting for darker colors than in the past.
-Dark wood and bright colors are becoming more popular again.
+While white kitchens remain popular, dark wood and bright colors are becoming more popular again.

-With all these dark colors, particularly in kitchens with only a few windows, artificial lighting is crucial.
-A natural and warm space for lights is under the cabinets.
-Under-cabinet lighting is becoming more affordable, making them a more popular choice for the typical kitchen.
-The average price for an under cabinet lighting project is $1500 to $2500.
+Under cabinet lighting is becoming more affordable, making it a more popular choice for the typical kitchen.
+The average price for an under cabinet lighting project is $1,500 to $2,500, or between $230 and $300 per light installed.

 While you’re considering upgrades, check our cabinet painting cost guide if you plan to repaint your cabinets before adding lights.
 Another handy guide to consider is our tile and backsplash cost guide if you need it.